 In my free time, I enjoy hiking, reading, board games and video games.
 As a kid, I wasn't a huge reader, but lately I have become more and more enthralled with reading.
 As a by-product of reading, I've also become increasingly interested in personal finance.

 In both my work, and life in general, I have a hunger to always learn more and grow.
 I have a running joke with some close friends that nothing is ever a 10 (on a scale of 1-10).
 Philosophically, that would imply it could not be improved in any way.
-Continuous improvement is the way I live my life.The Seed Drive service at @crashplan is awesome.
-I was in fear of starting a new one month long upload.
+Continuous improvement is the way I live my life.Let's think hard about splitting California http://t.co/LPi6Lp4W9S // I don't think I want to live in "Bling".

 Outlined here are some quick and dirty details.
 For a full resume, along with recommendations and etc., please use one of the following services.
 Why re-create the wheel?